sebe324/Image-Processing/README.md

 ## Other

-This [video](https://www.youtube.com/watch?v=mRM5Js3VLCk) helped me with most of these algorithms.
+This [video](https://www.youtube.com/watch?v=mRM5Js3VLCk) helped me to understand a lot of concepts related to image processing.